NIUaard/paper_tips/README.md

 ```
 Ponctuation around an equation should follow standard practice.
 That is is the equation is at the end of a sentence it should end with a period ```.``` directly in the block or between the ```$``` signs.

-## tables
+## Tables

-## figure & plots
+## Figure & plots
 ### general
-In general the figure should have any title (e.g. above plots) as the caption should be use to describe the figure content.
-The caption should be self contain and explain the figure including meaning of abbreviated labels, meaning of traces, etc...
+In general the figure should not have any title (e.g. above plots) and the caption should be use to describe the figure content.
+The caption should be self contained and explain the figure including meaning of abbreviated labels, meaning of traces, etc...

+### graphical arts
+A paper often include schematics.
+Simple schematics can be done in openOffice (slide) or equivalent.
+For better results, open-source software like inksscape [ https://inkscape.org/ ]  and Blender [ https://www.blender.org/ ] are recommended.

 ### plots
 The labels of the plot should use LaTeX fonts similar to the one used in the text body.
 For matplotlib you can use the two mplg configuration files available in the directory matplotlib